 Online Doctor of Engineering in Engineering Management

-We are now accepting applications for the Doctor of Engineering Cohort to begin in January 2021.
-Applications must be received by November 16th 2020.
-Click here to view the program flyer.
-Click here to apply now.
+We are now accepting applications for the Doctor of Engineering Cohort to begin in August 2021

 What is the Doctor of Engineering?

 The Doctor of Engineering in Engineering Management is designed for practitioners who wish to apply the knowledge they gain in a technical management environment.
-Unlike a Doctor of Philosophy (Ph.D.), wherein research is focused on foundational work that is published, the D.Eng. requires solving a real-world problem using the latest engineering management concepts and tools.
+Unlike a Doctor of Philosophy (Ph.D.), wherein research is focused on foundational work that is published, the Doctor of Engineering (D.Eng.) is focused on solving a real-world problem using the latest engineering management concepts and tools.
 The program culminates in a praxis for use by practicing engineers to address a common concern or challenge.

 The objectives of the Doctor of Engineering in Engineering Management are to ensure that graduates: